haiphucnguyen/mycollab2/mycollab-app-premium/src/main/installer-resources/README.md

 * Display comment in CRM activity stream
 * Support font awesome in emails
 * Minor bug fixes in reporting
-* Cache reflection fields hence upgrade the app performance up to 5%
+* Cache reflection fieldMetas hence upgrade the app performance up to 5%
 * Add time summary for bug group, milestone, component, version views
 * Allow system admin can change the SMTP setting on the fly
 * Enable gzip compression for assets by default